Arts & Sciences Award for Faculty Governance

 Joseph Plumeri Award

 Up to 20 faculty members each year (up to 15 within Arts & Sciences) are selected for recognition by the Provost.
 The awards are named for donor Joseph J. Plumeri '66, who also served on the College's Board of Visitors.
 Each award provides $10,000 for research opportunities, summer salaries, materials, professional development, or other expenses associated with research or teaching.
-All tenure-eligible and tenured faculty members at the College are eligible.
+Tenured Arts & Sciences faculty members are eligible.

 Virginia Outstanding Faculty Award